Non-Uniqueness of Bubbling for Wave Maps: An Energy Gap for Bubbles arising in the flow

 We are now ready to state and prove the main result of this section: a classification of the bubbles arising in the flow \eqref{equ:wm_sys} at low energies.
 Before we do, let us recall from Lemma \ref{lem:hmspheres} that $\mathcal{E}_{\mathbb S^2}$ is the smallest possible energy of a non-trivial harmonic map $\omega: \bS^2 \rightarrow \bS^2$.
 Also recall, from above, that $P_1: \cN \rightarrow \bT^2$ is the projection map onto the first coordinate and $P_2: \cN \rightarrow \bS^2$ is the projection map onto the second coordinate.
+Finally, using stereographic projection (which is energy preserving) we can think of $\omega: \mathbb R^2 \rightarrow \bS^2$ and will do so when convenient.